magical-mishka/tcw-chrome-extension/README.md

 * v0.9.8 - Error handling for Code Sidebar for pages that aren't refreshed after installation.
 * v0.9.9 - Shifted function to save user ID to background.js from pop.js so that login is no longer dependent on popup activation.
 * v1.0.0 - Save code snippet within a popup on the same page.
+* v1.0.1 - Removed content script on Google as the save button would appear on translation pages.

 ## CONTRIBUTE